“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

 Musical Roots

 Taína Asili’s music draws inspiration from the rich Afro-Latin rhythms of her upbringing and her personal artistic evolution.
 Guided by the musical legacy of her father, a Latin-jazz conductor, vocalist, and conga player, and her mother, an Afro-Caribbean dancer, Taína’s childhood was immersed in a diverse musical tapestry.
 She began studying European classical voice at the age of 14, but was also drawn to other musical styles including punk rock.
 For eight years Asili wrote and sang songs of rage and resistance with punk band Antiproduct, which gained underground international popularity throughout the late 90’s and early 2000’s.
 Asili later expanded to other performance art forms including spoken word and flamenco.
-Today, Taína Asili remains committed to the musical legacies ingrained in her upbringing.
-With a career spanning decades, she has graced countless stages across the United States and ventured to international destinations, including Ireland, England, Germany, The Netherlands, Canada, Mexico, and her beloved Puerto Rico.
+Today, Taína Asili remains rooted in the diverse musical legacies of her past, while bringing her own unique voice to the present.
+With a career spanning decades, she has graced countless stages across the United States and ventured to internationally, including Ireland, England, Germany, The Netherlands, Canada, Mexico, and Puerto Rico.

 The power of Asili’s most recent album Resiliencia springs from personal narratives.
 It is inspired by interviews she conducted with women of color from the U.S., Canada and Puerto Rico about their stories of resilience, from surviving cancer, hurricanes, migration, and sexual violence to finding love of the body and the joy of creating art.
 In an interview with NPR’s Alt.Latino she says, “I think that it’s important that we not only recognize the ways that we are suffering, recognize our harm, but also to lift up our resilience, our strength and our power, so that we know that the next generation has that to hold to on as well.”